DimasKama/Webcam/README.md

 ## Setup on server

+Webcam server works as a separate UDP server.
-You need to open port on your server to make Webcam server work.
-This is port `25454`/`udp` by default.
+So you need to open port in your server's firewall and panel (if present) to make Webcam server work.
+This is port `25454/udp` by default.
 You can change the port in server config
+If you are using Velocity, see `Setup on proxy`

-### Config
+### Server config

-Server config is located in `config/webcam/server.json` <p>
+Server config is located in `config/webcam/server.json`
-Here are the default values with their descriptions: <p>
+Here are the default values with their descriptions:
 ```
 {
   "port": 25454,                 // Webcam UDP server port.
-This must not clash with Minecraft port (usually 25565) or any other (like Simple Voice Chat port)
+This must not clash with any other used UDP port (like Simple Voice Chat port)
-  "bind_address": "",            // Address to bind server to.
-Leave blank to use server-ip property from the server.properties
+  "bind_address": "",            // Address to bind the Webcam server to.
+Leave blank to use the wildcard (0.0.0.0) address.
+F.e. use "127.0.0.1" to accept only local connections
-  "host": "",                    // The hostname that clients should use to connect to the Webcam server
+  "host": "",                    // The hostname that clients should use to connect to the Webcam server.
+Leave blank to use the address, that player is connected to Minecraft with.
+Can be a simple address or an address with port.
+This will be ignored, if the server is proxied
-  "keep_alive_period": 1000,     // Period of sending keep alive packets
+  "keep_alive_period": 1000,     // Period of sending keep alive packets is milliseconds
   "max_display_distance": 100.0, // The distance in blocks from player, in which other players can see his webcam
   "display_on_face": false,      // Whether to display webcam on player model face or above his head
   "display_shape": "round",      // Shape of webcams displayed above players' head.
 Possible values: "round", "square"